bgermani/steam-price-history/README.md

 # Steam price history

 ## What it is

-Simple Java application that schedules a daily pull of Steam game prices specified by the user and keeps a history of them.
+Pulls Steam game prices specified by the user daily and keeps a history of them.

 ## Endpoints

 ```
-GET /gamelist - get all price history for all games inserted
+GET /gamelist - get all price history for all games
 ```

 ```